paulosuzart/lib-entity-doc/docs/integrations/decision/index.md

 ❌ Scattered logic: Rules get embedded across services, controllers, and utilities.

-❌ Poor traceability: It’s hard to answer “Why did this invoice fail?” or “What rule applied?”
+❌ Poor traceability: It’s hard to answer “Why did this payment transition fail?” or “What rule applied?”

 ❌ Limited diagnostics: No built-in insight into which rule matched or failed.